 location_*_load.csv

 For example: Blk10ChaiCheeRd_Sep2022_Lighting.csv

-Raw data file names are to be checked against their load and address upon input.
-If not compliant to the format, they are rejected
+File name format is case insensitive.

 Data quality

 Each column will be checked for missing values.
-Any non-numbers such as NA, NaN, NULL, void, or white space will be treated as missing values.
+Any non-numbers such as NaN and NaT, will be treated as missing values.
 The number of missing values will be recorded in the meta data.

+Dataframe will be checked for any duplicate columns by comparing identical column headers and identical column values.

 Each column will be checked for outliers.
 Outlier is defined as a data point that satisfy either of the 2 following conditions: